 Computer audio sound cards are the norm at nearly all radio stations.
 I often wonder, am I using the best audio quality sound card?
-There are some trade offs on the quality vs. cost curve.
-At the expensive end of the curve, one can spend a lot of money for an excellent sound card.
+There are some trade-offs on the quality vs. cost curve.
+At the expensive end of the curve, one can spend a lot of money on an excellent sound card.
 The question is, is it worth it?
-The laws of diminishing returns states: No. High quality reproduction audio can be obtained for a reasonable price.
-The one possible exception to that rule would be production studios, especially where music mix downs occur.
+The laws of diminishing returns state: No. High-quality reproduction audio can be obtained for a reasonable price.
+The one possible exception to that rule would be production studios, especially where music mix-downs occur.

-I would establish the basic requirement for a professional sound card is balanced audio in and out, either analog, digital or preferably, both.
-Almost all sound cards work on PCI buss architecture, some are available with PCMCIA (laptop) or USB.
-For permanent installations, an internal PCI buss card is preferred.
+I would establish the basic requirement for a professional sound card is balanced audio in and out, either analog, digital, or preferably, both.
+Almost all sound cards work on PCI bus architecture, some are available with PCMCIA (laptop) or USB.
+For permanent installations, an internal PCI bus card is preferred.

-Keeping an apples:apples comparison, this comparison it limited to PCI buss, stereo input/output, analog and digital balanced audio units for general use.
-Manufactures of these cards often have other units with a higher number of input/output combinations if that is desired.
+Keeping an apples: apples comparison, this comparison it limited to PCI bus, stereo input/output, and analog and digital balanced audio units for general use.
+Manufacturers of these cards often have other units with a higher number of input/output combinations if that is desired.
 There are several cards to choose from:

-These are the cards preferred by BE Audiovault, ENCO and others.
-I have found them to be easy to install with copious documentation and driver downloads available on line.
+These are the cards preferred by BE Audiovault, ENCO, and others.
+I have found them to be easy to install with copious documentation and driver downloads available online.
 The VX series cards are available in 2, 4, 8, or 12 input/output configurations.
-The HR suffix stands for “High Resolution,” which indicates 192 KHz sample rate.
+The HR suffix stands for “High Resolution,” which indicates a 192 KHz sample rate.
 This card is capable of generating baseband composite audio, including RDS and subcarriers, with a program like Breakaway Broadcast.

 - 2/2 balanced analog and digital AES/EBU I/Os

-- Comprehensive set of drivers: driver for the Digigram SDK, as well as low-latency WDM DirectSound, ASIO, and Wave drivers
+- A comprehensive set of drivers: driver for the Digigram SDK, as well as low-latency WDM DirectSound, ASIO, and Wave drivers

 - 32-bit/66 MHz PCI Master mode, PCI and PCI-X compatible interface